khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 ### Working with dark mode

 Using **Beta:&nbsp;Design&nbsp;tokens&nbsp;library** alongside **📙&nbsp;Component&nbsp;library** enables seamless switching between light and dark modes in Figma.
-These libraries use Figma variables that can hold different values based on the selected mode, while maintaining direct synchronization with our codebase's design tokens.
+These libraries use Figma variables that adapt to the selected mode and sync directly with our design tokens in code.

-Figma variables from **Beta:&nbsp;Design&nbsp;tokens&nbsp;library** sync with our design tokens in code, while components in **📙&nbsp;Component&nbsp;library** are built using these variables.
-Different to color styles from  **📙&nbsp;Component&nbsp;library**, when you switch mode, variables automatically update to their scheme-specific values.
+Components in **📙&nbsp;Component&nbsp;library** are built using these variables from **Beta:&nbsp;Design&nbsp;tokens&nbsp;library**.
+Unlike color styles from  **📙&nbsp;Component&nbsp;library**, when you switch mode, variables automatically update to their scheme-specific values.

 By default Figma uses **Auto** mode which defaults to light theme.
 You can change mode using the **Apply variable mode** button in the Page or Appearance sidebar.